 How to Make Vegan Thai Red Curry Sauce

 This recipe for vegan red curry also includes peanut butter in its sauce.
-This adds a great layer of flavour and creaminess.
-I’ve also included cilantro for extra flavour, but this is optional if you don’t like cilantro.
+This adds a great layer of flavor and creaminess.
+I’ve also included cilantro for extra flavor, but this is optional if you don’t like cilantro.